giachello/mlgw/README.md

 There are too many ML commands to document here (see const.py and gateway.py), but a few particularly useful ones are listed below.

+_NOTE: the from_device and to_device in the Masterlink traffic are not the same as the "MLN" used above.
+In the future, I'll provide functionality to reconnect the two numbers_

 | Event | Payload Type | Arguments | Payload Argument | Description |
 | ----- | ------------ | --------- | ---------------- | ----------- |
 | mlgw.ML_telegram | GOTO_SOURCE | from_device, to_device | source, channel_track | Speaker requests a certain source |